 What to expect at the museum

 Fragonard’s Musée du Parfum is in the 9th arrondissement.
 At the museum, you can take a free guided walking tour in many languages (French, English, Chinese, Spanish, Russian) where you learn about the history of Fragonard’s perfume making that has lasted for generations.
+There are English tours about every 30 minutes until 5pm.
 The tour guide will also provide a comprehensive account of the origins and the development of perfumes.
 The museum also houses a unique collection of perfume antiques dating back from ancient Egypt with rarities such as decades-old beauty kits and unique perfume bottles designed by famous artists like Dali.

 Before ending the free guided tour, you’ll get the chance to test your olfactory sense and identify different flower fragrances!
 You’ll also walk out of the museum smelling wonderful as you won’t leave without a sampling of a variety of Fragonard perfumes.
 This is a unique, prestigious museum that you can enjoy completely free of charge.